Answers to some frequently asked questions about IFI International.

 What other financial assistance is available to cultural exhibitors of Irish film?

-Culture Ireland is the state agency for the promotion of Irish arts worldwide, working under the aegis of the Minister for Arts, Heritage and the Gaeltacht.
-For more information on the kind of support they can provide please visit: www.cultureireland.gov.ie
+Culture Ireland is the state agency for the promotion of Irish arts worldwide, working under the aegis of the Minister for Tourism, Culture, Arts, Gaeltacht, Sport and Media.
+For more information on the kind of support it can provide please visit: www.cultureireland.ie

 What logos and credits are exhibitors obliged to include on promotional materials?

-Exhibitors in receipt of all IFI support (whether financial, administrative or otherwise) must carry the following logos on all advertising, screening notes or printed matter relating to the screening:
+Exhibitors in receipt of IFI support (whether financial, administrative or otherwise) must carry the following logos on all marketing, advertising, screening notes, printed matter, online and onscreen idents relating to the screening:

-IFI will provide logos to exhibitors upon request (please contact Soracha Pelan O Treasaigh).
+IFI will provide logos to exhibitors upon request.
 Exhibitors must also provide a link to the IFI website on their own website.
+IFI can provide advice on the strategic promotion of Irish films in international contexts. (please contact Eleanor Melinn)